 Just as the image above, this photo from Jubelpark, Brussels was taken with the same f-stop at f-11 and the same ISO, which was 100.
 The focal length was set to 33mm, the only difference was the exposure time of around 42 seconds, which isn't possible in A-mode, because most of the cameras will allow a max of 30 seconds.
 If that's not enough, you might want to switch to bulb in manual mode and control the exposure time with your remote control to a length that fits best for the current light situation.
 A great alternative could have been to set the f-stop to f-9, which would have been fine as well and which would require a shorter exposure time to get the same result.

 The focal length is basically the zoom of your lens.
 The lower the value, the wider your angle of view will be.
-If you come back to my lens, the Zeiss FE 16-35mm F4, the naming already tells us that it has a focal length between 16 and 35mm, which is pretty wide, but something most of the landscape photographers will use as their standard.
-Beginner camera bundles usually have a 18-55mm lens, which is usually a decent one to get started.
-The actual zoom you can achieve with your lens is also depending on the sensor size of your camera, but lets keep it simple and stay with the following take home message.
+If you come back to my lens, the Zeiss FE 16-35mm F4, the naming already tells us that it has a focal length between 16 and 35mm, which is pretty wide, but something most of landscape photographers will use as their standard.
+Beginner camera bundles usually have an 18-55mm lens, which is usually a decent one to get started.
+The actual zoom you can achieve with your lens is also depending on the sensor size of your camera but let's keep it simple and stay with the following take-home message.

 TL;DR: The higher the value, the more zoomed in you are.
 Use whatever suits best for your specific scene and what looks best for you.

 Exceptions: In general, there is no universal advice and therefore no exception here for this setting because it fully depends on the scene and the parts you want to include in your final photo.